 CSU Scholarship Application (CSUSA) is a competitive online scholarship application and will be available online on your RamWeb beginning December 1.
 The deadline is March 1 at 11pm (MST).
 For more information on CSUSA please click here.

-For information on financial aid for undergraduate students, please visit the Admissions Cost and Financial Aid page.
+For more information on cost and financial aid, please visit the Admissions Cost and Financial page.

 The Graduate Program in mechanical engineering at Colorado State University recognizes the importance of practical experience in teaching and research.
 Accordingly, the majority of our resident M.S. and Ph.D. students are supported by graduate teaching assistantships (GTA), graduate research assistantships (GRA), or fellowships.
 The financial support provided typically includes full coverage of tuition along with a monthly stipend.
 Your application to the mechanical engineering graduate program also serves as your application for teaching/research assistantships for your first academic year.
 To increase your chances of obtaining a GTA or GRA, it is strongly encouraged that you contact faculty members that perform research in your interest area to determine if your skills and interests match their needs in their research programs.